This website provides information for general purposes only.Read our full disclaimer

 The process for US citizens follows five core steps: securing a NIF, opening a FATCA-compliant bank account, selecting and subscribing to a QEF-compliant fund, submitting the AIMA application, and maintaining ongoing US and Portuguese compliance.
 Here is a step-by-step guide:

 Step 1: Obtain a Portuguese NIF (Tax Identification Number).
 This is required for any financial transaction in Portugal.
-Americans must appoint a fiscal representative (typically through a law firm) to obtain the NIF, as non-EU residents cannot apply directly without one.
-Cost: €100-€300.
+Non-EU residents (including US persons) typically need to appoint a fiscal representative — commonly through a Portuguese law firm — to obtain the NIF.
+Costs are quoted by the chosen provider.

 Step 3: Select and subscribe to a QEF-compliant fund.
 Using the criteria above, identify a fund (or funds, if splitting) that provides QEF-compliant annual reporting, is managed by a FATCA-compatible SGOIC (Sociedade Gestora de Organismos de Investimento Coletivo), and accepts US investors.
 Transfer €500,000 from your Portuguese bank account to the fund.
 Retain all subscription confirmations, bank transfer records, and fund declarations.
 Engage your US cross-border tax advisor before subscribing — the QEF election must be made in Year 1.